South Korea market watchdog wary of FX risks for retail investors

 There is no sign of risks for financial firms in terms of foreign exchange exposure, Lee said.
 "On the contrary, some insurance firms are making profit," he said.

-Regarding ongoing investigations into private equity firm MBK Partners and media reports of potential heavy sanctions, Lee said a decision would be made this month.
+Regarding ongoing investigations into private equity firm MBK Partners over its sale of troubled supermarket chain Homeplus and media reports of potential heavy sanctions, Lee said a decision would be made this month.

+MBK, in response to a request for comment, said: "MBK Partners has been doing its best to protect investor interests, according to relevant laws and articles of association."

+It said it would give a full explanation in any future proceedings with the regulator.

 Lee also said authorities, who are also investigating local banks over their sales of equity-linked derivatives, would take into account their efforts to compensate investor losses.

-Recent data leaks at financial firms and other South Korean companies, including cryptocurrency exchange Upbit, Lotte Card and e-commerce retailer Coupang, raise the need for stronger regulations, Lee said, criticising companies for being negligent on data security.
+Recent data leaks at financial firms and other South Korean companies, including cryptocurrency exchange Upbit, Lotte Card and e-commerce retailer Coupang, raise the need for stronger regulations, Lee said, criticising companies for being negligent in their data security.